Children & the Montessori Method

 Unlike other franchise daycares or preschools, Woodlands Montessori School North is a family owned and operated Private Montessori School.
-Owner and on-site Director holds her Montessori certification from AMS.
-With over 30 years of experience managing Woodlands Montessori School including both locations, has brought the first Montessori School to the City of Port Saint Lucie.
+Owner holds her Montessori certification from American Montessori Internationale.

-Our hope is that when you tour with us, the staff, you will fall in love with our school family, sense of community and belonging.
+Our hope is that when you tour with us, you will fall in love with our school family, sense of community and belonging.

 Woodlands School follows the 10 standards set by NAEYC to help parents make the right choice for their child.
 We are always in compliance with the Florida statues that approve our annual license to operate a facility or program.